 Being punctual, reliable and treating others well.
 What’s more, be true to yourself, learn from those around you and be prepared to earn the respect of others.

-There is a recognised skill shortage in specific skills in the London job market.
+Despite the Pandemic there is still a recognised skill shortage in specific skills in the UK job market.
 This spans many categories but in general terms there is an ongoing demand for:

 Tech, Digital, Fintech, Ecommerce, AI, Cyber Security,